 Sleep is healing.
-Stress, on the other hand, has an is insidious effect on sleep.
-It’s almost as if stress eats up your vitamin B12 reserves, thus lowering your vitamin B12 levels.
+Stress, on the other hand, has an insidious effect on sleep.
+It’s almost as if stress eats up your vitamin B12 reserves, thus lowering your active B12 levels.

 If you can get ahead of the curve and preserve your B12 levels or even raise them, there is a strong probability that you can regain normal sleep patterns.
 Simply put, vitamin B12 nurtures sleep.
 Restore your B12 levels!

-While I’m not sure of the exact mechanism stress uses to lower vitamin B12 levels, I know from experience that it does.
+While I’m not sure of the exact mechanism by which stress lowers vitamin B12 levels, I know from experience that it does.

 Or, it may be that stress puts “knots” in your stomach causing your stomach lining and all its parietal cells to close down, halting stomach acid production.
 Maybe your body is trying to protect you from too much stomach acid.
 But, there’s a serious problem with that.
 Low stomach acid levels are an invitation to h.pylori.